AUDREY

 ABOUT

-In 2022, she graduated with her Master of Music in Flute Performance, studying with Dr. Elizabeth Buck at ASU.
-She has performed with the ASU Wind Ensemble, Symphony Orchestra, and the Arizona Contemporary Music Ensemble.
-She served as a graduate teaching assistant, in the flute studio and the musicology area.
+At ASU, she served as a graduate teaching assistant in the flute studio and the musicology area.
 Before her graduate studies, Audrey was a student of Professor Donna Shin at the University of Washington where she earned her Bachelor of Music degree.
-Other notable flute teachers also include Viviana Cumplido-Wilson, Brian Gordon, Karla Flygare, and Gemma Goday.
+Her notable flute teachers include Dr. Elizabeth Buck, Viviana Cumplido-Wilson, Brian Gordon, Karla Flygare, and Gemma Goday.
 She has won awards in competitions held by the Montana Flute Association and Arizona Flute Society.
+Audrey currently also plays with the Carson Valley Pops Orchestra.

 TALIESIN WEST